Yoan Granvorka

-Yoan Granvorka (born 9 June 1997) is a Swiss-French professional basketball player for ESSM Le Portel of the French LNB Pro A.

-Standing at 2.01 m (6 ft 7 in), he usually plays as forward.
+Yoan Granvorka (born 9 June 1997) is a Swiss-French professional basketball player who last played for Zeeuw & Zeeuw Feyenoord of the BNXT League.
+Standing at 2.01 m, he usually plays as forward.

 Professional career

 Granvorka started his career playing in the youth ranks of SLUC Nancy Basket.
 On 15 August 2018, Granvorka signed with BBC Monthey.
 In April 2018, Granvorka declared for the 2018 NBA draft.

-On June 22, 2022, he has signed with ESSM Le Portel of the French LNB Pro A.
+On 22 June 2022, he has signed with ESSM Le Portel of the French LNB Pro A.

 International career

 Granvorka has represented the French national basketball team under-20.